 Early American Robin scouting out the backyard to see if winter is over.
 It should have been here a day earlier when there were many worms on the ground that had been forced to the surface because of the rain.
 The Robin will have to go hide again if we get the Nor’easter with the strong winds and heavy snow predicted for Wednesday.

 Backyard Autumn Nature in New Jersey — Robins and Blue Jays.

 There were over a hundred robins, and dozen blue jays in my yard this morning.
 Some of the birds found my newly renovated bird bath.
 It was too cold for the birds to take a bath as the water in it was iced over.
 I am not sure if these birds were congregating before their annual migration south, of if there are some of the birds that plan to stay for the winter.
 I haven’t replaced the bird feeder since a bear took the last one out.

-Backyard spring nature in New Jersey.
-The rabbit in my wildflower garden started nibbling on the Italian (Crimson) clover.
-The Italian clover was part of the wildflower mixture.
-I also saw a groundhog brushing its teeth with some rebar, a robin in the rain, and a squirrel with a nut.
+It has been raining a lot.
+Nibbles, the rabbit in my wildflower garden started eating the Italian (Crimson) clover.
+The Italian clover was part of the wildflower seed mixture I planted in the section previously used as the kitchen garden.
+I also saw a groundhog brushing its teeth with some rebar in the far backyard, a robin in the rain, and a squirrel with a nut.
 All of the wildlife images were taken from within the house.
-Later on I went out with a macro lens to capture some flower pictures.
+Later on I went outside with a macro lens to capture some flower pictures.